COMP3170-25s1/comp3170-assignment1-framework/README.md

 = 85%
 ```

-On the other hand, if you only attempt 50% of the features above, to the same level of quality (90%) your final mark would be:
+On the other hand, if you only attempt 50% of the features above, to the same level of overall quality (90%) your final mark would be:

 ```
 AVERAGE(50% * 90%) = 70%